szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 <CodeEditor language='JavaScript'>
 </CodeEditor>

 While this approach to creating a Choose Your Own Adventure program works, it is very clunky and quite hard to read.
 As we said before, simply using a bunch of nested `if/else` statements makes a program incredibly difficult to build and maintain.
 Also, if the player incorrectly inputs a number, this program simply exits rather than prompting them to try again.
 Thankfully, JavaScript has many tools to help us address these issues.
 As we continue to learn more about the language, we will learn to use more control flow structures and data types to make our programs more readable and maintainable.
-Specifically, in the next lesson we will begin learning about loops and how to use them to repeat blocks of code and make our programs more efficient.
+Specifically, in the next lesson we will begin learning about loops and how to use them to repeat blocks of code, iterate over a series of values, and make our programs more efficient overall.

 ## Review Questions